awaychal/demo-bank-microservices/README.md

 ## Overview

 This is back end application which consist of two microservices, customer and credit card.
-With these microservice, we can add new resources and get them by id.
+With these microservice, we can add new resources and get them all or by id.
 Containerised with kubernetes.

 ### Technologies